yixiuliu-site/yixiuliu-site.github.io/_projects/GO-OUT.md

 ---
 title: "Getting Older adults OUTdoors (GO-OUT)"
-excerpt: "Research assistant/data analyst, Under supervision of Dr. Ruth Barclay, College of Rehabilitaion Sciences, University of Manitoba"
+excerpt: "Full-time intership as a research assistant/data analyst, under supervision of Dr. Ruth Barclay, College of Rehabilitaion Sciences, University of Manitoba in the 2021 Summer.

-date: 2021-04-30
+### Purposes ###
+The purposes of this project are using the data from the CLSA to: a) develop a model adapted from the conceptual framework of the GOOUT intervention [(Salbach et al. (2019))](https://bmjopen.bmj.com/content/9/4/e029393), b) explore the complex relationship among individual characteristics and environmental characteristics and outdoor walking in older adults with outdoor walking difficulties.
+"
 collection: projects
-location: "Winnipeg, Manitoba"
 ---

-### Purposes ###
-The purposes of this project are using the data from the CLSA to: a) develop a model adapted from the conceptual framework of the GOOUT intervention [(Salbach et al. (2019))](https://bmjopen.bmj.com/content/9/4/e029393), b) explore the complex relationship among individual characteristics and environmental characteristics and outdoor walking in older adults with outdoor walking difficulties.

 ### My Roles ###
 * Applied for ethics approval to use the data